Marketing career path: from specialist to CMO

 Step 1: Marketing manager

-Ultimately, the objective of a marketing manager is to support business growth through market research, marketing plans, campaigns, and data analysis.
-Marketing managers are also responsible for hiring, managing, and training marketing staff, including entry-level team members.
+Ultimately, the objective of a marketing manager is to support business growth through market research, marketing plans, campaigns and data analysis.
+Marketing managers are also responsible for hiring, managing and training marketing staff, including entry-level team members.

-• Leadership & team management
+• Leadership and team management

-• Analytical thinking & problem-solving
+• Analytical thinking and problem-solving

-• Communication & interpersonal skills
+• Communication and interpersonal skills

-• Business strategy & budget management
+• Business strategy and budget management

-• Channel marketing & campaign planning
+• Channel marketing and campaign planning

 Other job titles: